Independence I culture: History and origin

-The earliest known culture in Northern Greenland, Independence I existed from around 2500BC to 1900BC.
-It coexisted with Saqqaq culture in Southern Greenland which existed from 2500BC to 800BC.
+The earliest known culture in Northern Greenland, Independence I existed from around 2500 BC to 1900 BC.
+It coexisted with Saqqaq culture in Southern Greenland which existed from 2500 BC to 800 BC.
 Unlike Saqqaq culture, Independence I culture was fairly short lived.
 After Independence I culture disappeared, Independence II culture appeared.

 Greenland did not have human inhabitants until remarkably late because of its geographical position restricting human access.
 Using traditional means of transport, Greenland could only be accessed through High Arctic Canada or by crossing the Nares Strait, which is considered to be one of the most extreme environments.
 Once Greenland was reached by human inhabitants, they spread into other regions of Greenland quite quickly and Greenland was settled through a short series of migrations.
-Archaeologists estimate the initial migration occurred around 2500BC and they continued to migrate to Greenland through to around 2000BC/1900BC.
+Archaeologists estimate the initial migration occurred around 2500 BC and they continued to migrate to Greenland through to around 2000 BC/1900 BC.
 They migrated mainly to the northernmost part of Greenland, around Peary Land.

 Discovery

 In September 1948, Danish explorer Eigil Knuth discovered Deltaterrasserne, a pre-Inuit archaeological site on Peary Land, during the second summer of a multi-year research expedition.
 At Deltaterrasserne, Knuth saw evidence of human occupation and artefacts that were different to Inuit cultures, and it was concluded that what he had found was a pre-Inuit culture.
 Knuth named it Independence culture after Independence fjord which was a significant landmark in the Peary Land.
 Later, Knuth divided Independence culture into Independence I and Independence II based on results from radiocarbon datings and differences in lithic tools.
-Further archaeological investigations and radiocarbon dates have confirmed Knuth’s discoveries about the age of the Palaeo-Eskimo sites and that there was a division between the two Independence cultures.
+Further archaeological investigations and radiocarbon dates have confirmed Knuth's discoveries about the age of the Palaeo-Eskimo sites and that there was a division between the two Independence cultures.

 Topography

 NASA image of northern Peary Land.

-The northernmost part of Greenland is characterised by “barren deserts, permanent sea- ice cover, several months of extremely low temperatures, and winter darkness”.
+The northernmost part of Greenland is characterised by "barren deserts, permanent sea- ice cover, several months of extremely low temperatures, and winter darkness".
 Independence I people were living in extremely remote and harsh environments and assumedly in isolation.
 The ecological system in Northern Greenland was unstable and was at risk of worsening environmental conditions and overhunting.
 This has been provided as a reason why Independence I only lasted a few centuries unlike the Saqqaq culture which migrated around the same time and lasted for almost 2000 years.

 The northernmost part of Greenland is the most extreme part of the region.
 The midnight sun only appears one day at midsummer in the Arctic Circle.
 In the High Arctic the sun remains above the horizon for around two to four months each year.
 The coldest months of the year are lit by twilight, the aurora, and the circling moon.
 The warmest month of the year is only slightly above freezing, and the coldest month has an average temperature of below 30 degrees.